What Is SUP?

 - First aid kit

 Stand up paddle boarding is a water sport that is only growing in popularity.
 With new innovative constructions, designs and ways to use a paddle board, more and more people are getting into the water sport.
 Remember, paddle boarding is for everyone.
-Anyone can do it, including you.
+Anyone can ride one, including you.
 See you out on the water during your next paddling adventure!